ALTIBASE/Documents/How to Use 3rd Party for Altibase/eng/NiFi User's Guide for Altibase.md

 Bootstrap Config File: /home/altibase/NiFi/nifi-1.12.1/conf/bootstrap.conf
 ```

-How to check the status to see if it is running: If the message below can be found in the $NIFI_HOME/logs/nifi-app.log file, NiFi is running and the browser can be accessed via the URL shown.
+How to check if it is running: If the message below can be found in the $NIFI_HOME/logs/nifi-app.log file, NiFi is running and the Web UI can be accessed via this URL in the web browser.

 ```
 2021-12-15 17:49:17,732 INFO [main] org.apache.nifi.web.server.JettyServer NiFi has started.
 The UI is available at the following URLs: